bcgsc/pori/docs/demo.md

 # Demo

-A live demo of the platform is found at: [pori-demo.bcgsc.ca](https://pori-demo.bcgsc.ca).
+A live demo of the platform is found under `pori-demo.bcgsc.ca`.
 This demo was deployed via docker-compose.

 !!!
 Info "Some Features are Not Available in the Demo Application"